Before you import: Requirements for your geospatial file

 - Make sure your file is one of the following supported upload formats: .kml, .kmz, or .zip (ESRI shapefile) or GeoJSON

 - If an ESRI shapefile, the .zip should have these files - .shp (can have multiple), .dbf (can have multiple), .lyr, .prj.
-Please note that components within the zip file must have file extensions will all lower case letters.

 Note: If you want to have multiple layers on your map, you will need to zip all the layers into one zip file BEFORE you upload.